Cray-HPE/docs-csm/operations/configure_cray_cli.md

    If LDAP configuration has enabled, then use a valid account in LDAP instead of 'vers'.

    If LDAP configuration was not enabled, or is not working, then a keycloak local account could be created.
-   See "Create a Service Account in Keycloak" in the HPE Cray EX System Administration Guide 1.4 S-80001.
+   Refer to "Create a Service Account in Keycloak" in the _HPE Cray EX System Administration Guide S-8001_.

    ```bash
    ncn# cray init